thorrellt/room/README.md

   npm install
 ```

-When all the dependencies are installed, the command npm run dev will launch the app on your local enviroment.
+When all the dependencies are installed, the command npm run dev will launch the app on your local environment.

 ```bash
   npm run dev